seshrs/isdt/lecture-notes/3-bld.md

 `mybinary` -- the name preceding the colon (`:`).

 [^phony]: Not always; sometimes there are "phony" targets that are names for
-    batches of rules and do not produce files.
+    batches of recipes and do not produce files.

 ```
 mybinary: